Standard reply for Allen Carr inquiries

 Breathe deep, hug hard, live long, John

-Also related from that Freedom from Nicotine board string:
+Also related from the same Freedom from Nicotine board string:

 Yesterday a new member wrote how she had purchased and was listening to a relaxation tape for 20 minutes a day to help her to quit smoking.
 She wrote a message to me on the board asking what the harm of using such a tape would be.
 I thought the topic deserved its own thread.